Skip to main content

 Are work or school excuse notes included?

-A basic work or school note can be included when medically appropriate, at the physician's discretion.
-Notes aren't guaranteed and aren't sold separately from the visit.
+Yes, in two ways.
+A basic work or school note can be included with any visit when medically appropriate, at the physician's discretion.
+There is also a dedicated Work / school sick note visit as its own small product, for when a note is the main thing you need.
+Notes are still issued only when medically appropriate and aren't guaranteed.
 Each note carries a one-time verification code so an employer or school can confirm it.

 Do you complete insurance forms or other paperwork?